 refers the apparent violation to the appropriate enforcement agency in writing for employers who have not filed a job order with the Workforce Solutions Office during the previous 12 months.

+For example, if a Workforce Solutions Office staff member who is not providing ES services receives information alleging that an employer housing MSFWs is not providing the wages stated in the job order, the staff member cannot document the information as an apparent violation.
+Instead, the staff member must refer the information to ES staff.
+If ES staff reviews the information and determines that there is reason to believe a violation may have occurred, ES staff must document the suspected violation as an apparent violation using ETA Form 8429 and follow the procedures described above.

 Additionally, apparent violations based on discrimination, must be processed as complaints based on discrimination and be immediately referred to the TWC EO officer.

 MSFW Outreach

-TWC operates an outreach program dedicated to locating and contacting MSFWs who are not being reached through intake activities conducted by Workforce Solutions Office staff.
+Texas operates an outreach program dedicated to locating and contacting MSFWs who are not being reached through intake activities conducted by Workforce Solutions Office staff.
 The objectives of the outreach program are to:

 contact MSFWs where they work, live, or gather to inform them of the full range of employment and training services available at Workforce Solutions Offices;